 In this article, we’ll go over how to take care of your leaf blower.

-We’ll show you exactly what you need to do to prevent an early breakdown of your leaf blower, and how you can make sure it stays in great condition for years to come.
+We’ll show you exactly what you need to do to prevent an early breakdown of your leaf blower and how you can make sure it stays in excellent condition for years to come.

 General Leaf Blower Maintenance

 Different leaf blowers require different levels of maintenance.

 However, every leaf blower has a few general maintenance requirements to keep them running smoothly.